 Location: Downtown Santa Rosa

 Hotel La Rose is a historic boutique hotel that offers a charming and comfortable stay in the heart of downtown Santa Rosa.
 The hotel’s historic building provides a beautiful and atmospheric setting, and guests can enjoy spacious, spotless rooms with very comfortable beds.
 The hotel’s convenient location puts you close to excellent restaurants, coffee shops, shopping, and attractions, making it an ideal base for exploring Santa Rosa and the surrounding counties.
-Additionally, the hotel’s Carriage House offers beautiful and spacious rooms with balconies and tubs, and the courtyard provides a peaceful and relaxing atmosphere.
+The hotel’s Carriage House also offers beautiful and spacious rooms with balconies and tubs, and the courtyard provides a peaceful and relaxing atmosphere.

 Cool and Unique Hotel